Best Car Charger of 2021

 The Anker PowerWave 7.5 is a wireless charger that supports the highest charging speeds for smartphones and devices that are enabled with wireless charging technology.
 It comes with a sturdy phone charging stand with easy-to-release arms to keep your phone in place while driving, and also includes the excellent two-port Anker Quick Charge 3.0 plug.
 This plug provides an additional USB-A port for charging another device, in addition to the port that is used by the wireless charger.

-The Anker PowerDrive 2 is a simple and inexpensive car charger that provides average charging speeds in a reliable and inexpensive package.
+The Anker PowerDrive 2 is a simple car charger that provides average charging speeds in a reliable and affordable package.
 It features two USB-A ports that each provide 12 watts of current, plenty to charge most smartphones in a timely manner.
 The two ports are useful for a variety of small devices, but 12 watts is not enough current to effectively charge larger devices like laptops, tablets, and high-capacity travel batteries.
 The design is relatively sleek and low-profile, blending into the interior of most cars rather than popping out.

 During our testing period, we did not run into any durability issues with the PowerDrive 2.
 However, there are a number of online reviews that report a short product lifespan.
 In isolated cases, users have reported that the product overheated and melted the plastic casing, releasing smoke into the interior of their car.
 This issue seems to be exceedingly rare, but it is concerning nonetheless.
 Anker does not use a third-party safety certification, which would help ensure consumers that their product is unquestionably safe.
 Overall, negative durability reviews for this product are rare, and for the price, this product provides excellent charging capabilities.